rapidsai/dependency-file-generator/README.md

 The top-level `dependencies` key is where the bifurcated dependency lists should be specified.
 Directly beneath the `dependencies` key are 3 unique keys:

-- `conda_requirements` - contains dependency lists that are the sames for both `conda` environment files and `requirements.txt` files
+- `conda_requirements` - contains dependency lists that are the sames for both conda `environment.yaml` files and `requirements.txt` files
-- `conda` - contains dependency lists that are specific to `conda` environment files
+- `conda` - contains dependency lists that are specific to conda `environment.yaml` files
 - `requirements` - contains dependency lists that are specific to `requirements.txt` files

 Each of the above keys has the following children keys: